ShreyMalhan/hello-world/README.md

 # hello-world
-A repository for course work
+I am a Computer Science student and I have created this repository as a requirment for Software Engineering course.